Reworked charges in Chicago cite another R. Kelly accuser

-CHICAGO (AP) - An updated federal indictment against R. Kelly filed Friday in Chicago includes sex abuse allegations involving a new accuser, adding to the jailed jailed singer’s mounting legal challenges across three states.
+CHICAGO (AP) - An updated federal indictment against R. Kelly filed Friday in Chicago includes sex abuse allegations involving a new accuser, adding to the jailed singer’s mounting legal challenges across three states.

 The 26-page superseding indictment does not add more charges against Kelly.
 It includes multiple counts of child pornography, much like the original July indictment.